How Predicate Pushdown Reduces GIS Query Latency in Spatial Lakehouse Architectures

 DESCRIBE DETAIL parcels_spatial;

-Resolution: If lower_bounds/upper_bounds are null, re-run OPTIMIZE or REWRITE DATA FILES with stats collection enabled.
-Ensure delta.dataSkippingNumIndexedCols covers all envelope columns.
+Resolution: If lower_bounds/upper_bounds are null for bbox columns, re-run OPTIMIZE or rewrite_data_files with stats collection enabled.

 Step 3: Resolve UDF Opacity